By now, you’re probably familiar with probiotics and know they are beneficial to digestive and intestinal health, but what else can they do?**

 Let’s take a look at three reasons why probiotics are beneficial in your daily supplement routine.

-Probiotics support healthy immune function*
+Some probiotics support healthy immune function**

 Did you know that approximately 70% of cells in the immune system are located in the digestive tract?
 There are some factors, such as age and medications, that can impact the balance of healthy intestinal bacteria, and probiotics help encourage this favorable balance.**